02 Feb Using tech to connect with the elderly for better care at home

-With its focus on providing home support services, particularly to the elderly, Connected Health does not sound like an obvious tech business.
+With its focus on providing homecare & support services, particularly to the elderly, Connected Health does not sound like an obvious tech business.

 But in a sign that the definition of a tech business has truly broadened, the Belfast-based company has become one of the most aggressive hirers among all tech companies on the island of Ireland in the last year.

-Ryan Williams, director at Connected Health, said the bulk of its 1,000-plus staff had been hired since the pandemic started.
+Ryan Williams, Director at Connected Health, said the bulk of its 1,000-plus care staff had been hired since the pandemic started.
 And the company, which was set up in 2012, plans to hit at least 2,000 employees by the end of the year.

 “Covid-19 has been interesting and challenging.
 We found over the last 12 months that because of all the sad and negative pieces around residential and nursing home care, we haven’t been able to get our voices out there about how home care is progressing and changing,” Williams told the Business Post.